Corporate Governance and Compliance

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The Non-Executive Chairman leads the Board and is responsible for its governance structures, performance and effectiveness.
+The Chairman, supported by the Non-Executive Deputy Chairman leads the Board and is responsible for its governance structures, performance and effectiveness.
 The Board retains ultimate accountability for good governance and is responsible for monitoring the activities of the executive team.
 The Non-Executive Directors are responsible for bringing independent and objective judgement to Board decisions.
 The Executive Directors are responsible for the operation of the business and delivering the strategic goals agreed by the Board.
 The Board is supported by the Audit Committee, Remuneration Committee and Nomination Committee.
 There are certain material matters which are reserved for consideration by the full Board.
 Each of the committees has access to information and external advices, as necessary, to enable the committee to fulfil its duties.
 The Board intends to review the Group’s governance framework on an annual basis to ensure it remains effective and appropriate for the business going forward.